-PRACTICE AND ASSOCIATED RULES, WITHDRAWAL, AND AMENDMENT
+DATE OF IMPLEMENTATION OF THE INTERSTATE COMMISSION FOR EMS PERSONNEL PRACTICE AND ASSOCIATED RULES, WITHDRAWAL, AND AMENDMENT

-- A. The EMS Personnel Licensure Interstate Compact shall come into effect on the date on which the compact statute is enacted into law in the tenth member state.
+- (a) The compact shall come into effect on the date on which the compact statute is enacted into law in the tenth member state.
 The provisions, which become effective at that time, shall be limited to the powers granted to the commission relating to assembly and the promulgation of rules.
-Thereafter, the commission shall meet and exercise rulemaking powers necessary to the implementation and administration of this compact. - B. Any state that joins the compact subsequent to the commission's initial adoption of the rules shall be subject to the rules as they exist on the date on which the compact becomes law in that state.
-Any rule that has been previously adopted by the commission shall have the full force and effect of law on the day the compact becomes law in that state. - C. Any member state may withdraw from this compact by enacting a statute repealing the same. - 1.
-A member state's withdrawal shall not take effect until six months after enactment of the repealing statute. - 2.
-Withdrawal shall not affect the continuing requirement of the withdrawing state's state EMS authority to comply with the investigative and adverse action reporting requirements of this compact prior to the effective date of withdrawal. - D. Nothing contained in this compact shall be construed to invalidate or prevent any EMS personnel licensure agreement or other cooperative arrangement between a member state and a nonmember state that does not conflict with this compact. - E. This compact may be amended by the member states.
+Thereafter, the commission shall meet and exercise rulemaking powers necessary to the implementation and administration of the compact. - (b) Any state that joins the compact subsequent to the commission's initial adoption of the rules shall be subject to the rules as they exist on the date on which the compact becomes law in that state.
+Any rule that has been previously adopted by the commission shall have the full force and effect of law on the day the compact becomes law in that state. - (c) Any member state may withdraw from this compact by enacting a statute repealing the same. - (1) A member state's withdrawal shall not take effect until six months after enactment of the repealing statute. - (2) Withdrawal shall not affect the continuing requirement of the withdrawing state's EMS authority to comply with the investigative and adverse action reporting requirements of this act prior to the effective date of withdrawal. - (d) Nothing contained in this compact shall be construed to invalidate or prevent any EMS personnel licensure agreement or other cooperative arrangement between a member state and a non-member state that does not conflict with the provisions of this compact. - (e) This compact may be amended by the member states.
 No amendment to this compact shall become effective and binding upon any member state until it is enacted into the laws of all member states.

-ARTICLE 15.
 CONSTRUCTION AND SEVERABILITY

-The EMS Personnel Licensure Interstate Compact shall be liberally construed so as to effectuate the purposes thereof.
-If this compact shall be held contrary to the constitution of any member state, the compact shall remain in full force and effect as to the remaining member states.
+This compact shall be liberally construed so as to effectuate the purposes thereof.
+If this compact shall be held contrary to the constitution of any state member thereto, the compact shall remain in full force and effect as to the remaining member states.
 Nothing in this compact supersedes state law or rules related to licensure of EMS agencies.